PaTiToMaSteR/energy-bot/SETUP.md

     ![charge-warning.png](doc-imgs/charge-warning.png)
     * Click *Continue* button
     ![create-new-billing-account.png](doc-imgs/create-new-billing-account.png)
-3. Install Firebase CLI (This is a command line tool that is used to interact with google firebase platform and preform energy bot deployment)
+3. Install Firebase CLI (This is a command line tool that is used to interact with google firebase platform and perform energy bot deployment)
     * Following instructions for your OS here https://firebase.google.com/docs/cli
 4. Generate ByBit API keys (NOTE API KEYS ARE ONLY GOOD FOR 90 DAYS REMEMBER TO ROTATE THEM BEFORE THEY EXPIRE)